 Competitive: Sports, Debating, Chess, Robotics

-To be selected for an interview the applicant must be achieving the following:
+To be considered the applicant must achieve the following:

 Student is a State or National Level representative in their chosen sport(s) or activity; and participates or competes at a high level in at least one other sport or activity (regional representative or above)